drkntz/radiotelescope-firmware/README.md

 There is a seperate github repository for the PCB and one for the software which runs on the main computer.

-Those repositories used to be linked in this README but are removed for now.
+Those repositories used to be linked in this README but the links are removed for now to observe IEEE capstone competition rules.